 No. After you apply for the first time, your ETIAS will be valid for three years—or until your passport expires, whichever comes first.
 Because the ETIAS is valid for short-term stays of up to 90 days for both leisure and business travelers, you’ll be able to re-enter Europe multiple times within that three-year period without renewing it, as long as your stay doesn’t exceed 90 days within a 180-day period.
-Those who want to study or work in Europe will need to apply for a proper visa.
+Those who want to study or work in Europe will need to apply for a proper work or study visa.

 Who else will need ETIAS authorization?

 This new program isn’t limited to U.S. citizens.
-In fact, there are 60 countries whose citizens will be required to have an ETIAS when visiting countries in the Schengen Zone.
+In fact, there are more than 60 countries whose citizens will be required to have an ETIAS when visiting countries in the Schengen Zone.
 The list of ETIAS-eligible countries includes Canada, Mexico, Australia, and many more.